roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ### The `reload` function

-The third function is `reload`, which is useful when you need to re-initialise the javascript modules on a page, for example when changing a part of a page that is a svelte element which contains fomantic-ui modules:
+The third function is `reload`, which is useful when you need to re-initialize the javascript modules on a page, for example when changing a part of a page that is a svelte element which contains fomantic-ui modules:

 ```html
 <script lang="ts">